BroadcomMFD/opsrexx-language-support/README.md

 - When the first line of the file contains either the comment `/* OPSREXX */` or a rule type identifier, such as `)CMD` or `)MSG` (case-insensitive)
 - When data set members that contain OPS/REXX programs and rules are opened using Zowe Explorer and the containing data set is associated with `.opsrexx` files

-When OPS/REXX programs and rules are recognized, syntax highlighting and basic error checking on AOF rules and OPS/REXX program syntax is enabled by default.
+When OPS/REXX programs and rules are recognized, syntax highlighting and basic error checking on AOF rules and OPS/REXX program syntax is enabled by default, including syntax checking for dynamic AOF rules that are built at runtime using REXX stem variables or REXX keywords such as `QUEUE` or `PUSH`.
 Additional features of OPS/REXX LS are available depending on context and your configuration.

 <details>
 <summary><span style="font-size: 1.3em">OPS/REXX Hover Insights</span></summary>

 Hover insights are available for OPS/REXX built-in functions, host environments, AOF event variable names, and user-declared variables and subroutines.
-Place and hold your cursor over the name of one of these elements to view more information about it, as shown in the following video:
+Place and hold your cursor over the name of one of these elements to view more information about it, as shown in the following video.
+Where applicable, hover insights include a link to the relevant Broadcom TechDocs page for further reference.

 ![Hover Insights](docs/images/gifs/hover.gif)